stefanozanella/stefanozanella.github.com/source/_posts/2013-01-19-pre-flight-debrief.markdown

 Having clarified this basic concept, let's see what the sudden future reserves:
 I'm gonna talk a lot in the following months about my efforts to automate the infrastructure I'm actually managing.
-This effort started slightly more than a year ago when I discovered the excellent ["Continuos Delivery" book](http://continuousdelivery.com/) by [Jez Humble](https://twitter.com/jezhumble) and David Farley.
+This effort started slightly more than a year ago when I discovered the excellent ["Continuous Delivery" book](http://continuousdelivery.com/) by [Jez Humble](https://twitter.com/jezhumble) and David Farley.
 Meanwhile, I've done a lot to try to add some solid ground on the infrastructure while maintaining the existent.
 I now reached a